ybpsa/ybpsa/README.md

 ## 📚 Currently learning

-Apache Kafka · Redis · AI-assisted development with Claude Code
+Busy

 ---

 ## 🚀 Featured work

-Much of my industrial work is built for clients and lives in private repositories.
+Much of my professional work is built for clients and lives in private repositories.
 Public projects:

 - **[Project name](link)** - one-line description of what it does and the stack used.
 - **[Project name](link)** - one-line description of what it does and the stack used.